fatiando/community/CONTRIBUTING.md

 conda env create
 ```

+> **Note:** Environment creation only needs to be done once.

-Before building and testing the project, you have to activate the environment:
+Before building and testing the project, you have to activate the environment
+(see the `environment.yml` file for the environment name):

 ```bash
 conda activate ENVIRONMENT_NAME
 ```

-You'll need to do this every time you start a new terminal.
+> **Note:** You'll need to activate the environment every time you start a new terminal.

-See the [`environment.yml`](environment.yml) file for the list of dependencies and the
-environment name.

-We have a [`Makefile`](Makefile) that provides commands for installing, running the
+Most repositories will also have a [`Makefile`](Makefile) that provides commands for
-tests and coverage analysis, running linters, etc.
+installing, running the tests and coverage analysis, running linters, etc.
 If you don't want to use `make`, open the `Makefile` and copy the commands you want to
 run.